album-app/album-workshop/src/pages/03_1_write_solution_setup_parameters.md

 ---
 slug: "/solution_writing"
-title: "3.1 writing a solution"
+title: "3.
+Writing a solution"
-description: "This section explains how to write, install and run an Album solution."
+description: "This section explains how to write an Album solution, install and run it."
 ---

 Before we can start to write a solution we need to take a look at the basic building parts of a solution first.
 The first and most important part is the setup method.
 It defines the properties of the solution based on the parameters it gets and represents the only mandatory part of a solution.
 Every setup method requires at least 4 parameters to make a solution unique and executable.

 1. group: the group which takes credit for the solution.
 2. name: the name of the solution